 Property owners have the duty to uphold the safety of their premises when visitors are on the grounds.
 When there are dangerous elements that are known by the property owner and an individual is injured as a result, this often results in a premises liability claim.
 If you’ve been injured on another’s property, our Dallas premises liability attorney team is ready to fight for you.

-At MR Civil Justice, we have extensive experience helping individuals file premises liability claims after sustaining injury due to accidents, such as slip and falls.
+At Mathias Raphael PLLC Accident & Injury Lawyers, we have extensive experience helping individuals file premises liability claims after sustaining injury due to accidents, such as slip and falls.

 We take the necessary measures to hold the negligent parties accountable for their actions whether the accident occurred in: